-Inside one entrance of the build-ing will be a tree on which are tra will provide the music for this most recent attempt at presenting a strictly formal all-student affair.
-"Panhellenic" written in gold.
+Inside one entrance of the building will be a tree on which are placed the programs which will be simply made up of white with "Panhellenic" written in gold.
 Cards will be arranged after the guests arrive.
-Just preceding intermission, the high-light of the evening will oc-cur when Miss Pauline Kincaid, president of Panhellenic Council, her escort, Mr. Arthur Chambers, Miss Lee Fairchild Bacon, dean of Miss Kincaid will wear black velvet cut in straight lines.
+Just preceding intermission, the high-light of the evening will oc-cur when Miss Pauline Kincaid, Miss Kincaid will wear black velvet cut in straight lines.
 The front of the dress will be relieved by a vestee of white Irish lace which continues into a collar.
 Trimming of the same sort bands the armholes.
 She will complete her ensemble with silver slippers and bag, and gardenias.